How to Protect a House From Cold Weather

 Winter is the season for cozy fires, warm drinks, family time, and outdoor adventures in the snow.
 It also heralds the holiday season and celebrates all the past year has brought.
-While winter offers many seasonal delights, it can hit your home hard.
+But, while winter offers many seasonal delights, it can hit your home hard.
 It’s essential to prepare before the cold sets in to prevent damage and preserve your property.

-1.)
-Do a Property Check
+1. Do a Property Check

-2.)
-Watch Internal Temperatures
+2. Watch Internal Temperatures

 Many people turn up their thermostats during winter.
 Once the internal temperature of your home is nice and toasty, you shouldn’t significantly change it when you leave the house or while you sleep.
 This is because your water pipes can freeze.
-If the pressure becomes too much and they burst, you’ll face significant damage that may require a lot of home repair.
+If the pressure becomes too much and they burst, you can face significant damage that may require a lot of home repair.

 Another way to keep your home temperature consistent is to check for drafts or leaks by your windows and doors.
 Seal up any cracks or holes to make your thermostat more effective and reduce your heating bill.

-3.)
-Update Your Insulation
+3. Update Home Insulation

-Another way to protect your water pipes is to update your home’s insulation system.
+Another way to protect a house from cold weather is to update your home’s insulation system.
 Properly insulating the pipes and ducts running through your walls and basement will keep your water system running smoothly.

-4.)
-Install a Home Generator
+4. Install a Home Generator

 Sometimes, a power outage in your area can affect your access to electricity.
 In the summer, this means the food in your freezer may go bad.
 In the winter, it means you may not have access to heat for cooking, warm showers, and temperature control.

-5.)
-Get Vacation Ready
+5. Get Vacation Ready

 There’s a lot of work that goes into taking a vacation.
 However, one of the most important things you can do to prepare is to get your house ready for your absence.
 If you leave the water and heat off for an extended amount of time, your home could experience some major problems before you return.

-6.)
-Be Prepared for Emergencies
+6. Be Prepared For Emergencies

 Preparing for the winter will keep your home warm, safe, and airtight until the warm weather comes around again.
 A little preparation can save you a lot of trouble later and ensure your home functions as a peaceful haven for many years.
 It can also prevent major issues from occurring on a property, which can be problematic when selling.